shalivan/shalivan.github.io/_posts/DTA/01-01-01-ReadingList.md

 Ayn Rand
 - The Fountainhead - novel Philosophy of objectivism.
 Maybe have no good answers but have good questions.

+George Lakoff - z polecenia Haddita
+- Don't think of an elephant

 ---